phar-io/phive/README.md

 the certificate supplied by the server.
 Once downloaded, the archive's SHA1/SHA256/SHA512 hash is verified and so its OpenPGP/GnuPG or OpenSSL signature.

-Instead of redownloading the same phar multiple times, the archive is kept at a shared location (by default in ~/.phive) and only a symbolic link is created for the project.
-You can of course also explicitly request a copy of the phar to be made in favor of symbolic links (use -copy).
+Instead of redownloading the same phar multiple times, the archive is kept at a shared location (by default in `~/.phive`) and only a symbolic link is created for the project.
+You can of course also explicitly request a copy of the phar to be made in favor of symbolic links (use `--copy`).

 ## Contributing